How to Make a Simple Rain Garden to Solve Storm Water Problems

 1. Choose the Right Site for Your Rain Garden

 Take a good look at your yard: Do any low areas in it have a little standing water after a heavy rain?
 That could be a natural place to start a rain garden.
 You also want the site to be in full sun to part shade and at least 10 feet away from your house.
 Finally, locate your rain garden down a slope from a downspout, ditch, or other outlet for water running off hard surfaces on your property.

-Clay soils work best to make a rain garden because they slow the percolation of water, holding water while allowing it to slowly drain.
+Remove any lawn or other vegetation from the spot where you'd like to create a rain garden.
+Clay soils work best because they have a slower percolation rate, allowing water to slowly drain.
 If you are unsure of the type of soil you have, complete a soil test, which can usually be done for a small fee through your state's extension service.
-If your test indicates sandy soil, you will need to add water-absorbing compost and topsoil to the rain-garden area.
+If you have loose, sandy soil, you will need to add water-absorbing compost and topsoil to the rain garden area.

-To make a rain garden, other good plant choices include marginal plants.
+Other good plant choices for a rain garden include marginal plants that aren't necessarily native.
 These plants typically grow near the margin, or edge, of a pond, and tolerate both extremes of moisture: They thrive in soggy soil but are content in dry spells too, bouncing back when water becomes available again.
-Those plants include 'Bengal Tiger' canna, scarlet rose mallow, yellow flag iris or Siberian iris, cardinal flower, and obedient plant.
+Such plants include 'Bengal Tiger' canna, scarlet rose mallow, yellow flag iris or Siberian iris, cardinal flower, and obedient plant.

 5. Plan and Plant Your Rain Garden